tale-toul/OCP4baremetalIPI/README.md

 (virtualbmc) # for x in {1..2}; do vbmc start bmipi-worker${x}; done
 ```

 The status in the vbmc list command changes to running.
-This is not the VM running but the BMC service for that VM
+This is not the V running but the BC service for that V
 ```
 (virtualbmc) # vbmc list +---------------+---------+--------------+------+